Equanox/gotron/ui/typescript/README.md

 In Gotron **root** dir type

-    npm run build-typescript
+    npm run build:typescript
-    go run main.go
+    go build
+    ./gotron

-**Hint:** On the first build it is necessary to run `npm run build-typescript` two times because of the style-loader.
+**Hint:** On the first build it is necessary that typescript/webpack will be executed two times because of the style-loader.

 Reload updated index.js using 'r' key.